How does this medication work? What will it do for me?

 Diabetes: This medication may affect blood sugar levels.
 If you have diabetes, monitor your blood sugar carefully while using this medication.

-Kidney or liver disease: If you have kidney or liver disease, your doctor should monitor your condition closely while you are using this medication.
+Kidney disease: If you have kidney disease, your doctor should monitor your condition closely while you are using this medication.
 Report any swelling in the feet and lower legs to a doctor immediately.

 Sleep disorders: Treatment with testosterone may cause sleep apnea (interruption of breathing during sleep) and high blood pressure for some people, especially those with risk factors such as being overweight or having a chronic lung disease.